javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/05-object-prototype/article.md

 First, we can just switch to using `Map`, then everything's fine.

-But `Object` also can server well here, because language creators gave a thought to that problem long ago.
+But `Object` also can serve us well here, because language creators gave a thought to that problem long ago.

 The `__proto__` is not a property of an object, but an accessor property of `Object.prototype`: